SnowSky’s first flagship IEM is the spiritual successor to the FD7

 Conclusion

-Overall, I feel the Oak Nano is a worthy flagslip for Snowsky, but if you have fond memories of the FD7 and have been looking for a worthy follow-up, the Oak Nano might not be it.
-But if you want a premium DD IEM with excellent accessories and a vocal forward tuning with a more spacious sound, the Oak Nano is one to look at.
+Overall, I feel the Oak Nano is a worthy flagship for Snowsky, but if you have fond memories of the FD7 and have been looking for a worthy follow-up, the Oak Nano might not be it, for me, it is a worthy upgrade over the FD15 which is probably what FiiO were aiming for, if you want a premium DD IEM with excellent accessories and a vocal midrange forward tuning, the Oak Nano is one to look at.

 It may not carry the FD7’s name, but the Oak Nano carries something of its legacy, the conviction that a single exceptional DD driver, the right materials and the right acoustic space, still has something to say.